 - Stroke and other cardiovascular disorders

-It is important to note that neuropsychological assessment is different from psychological assessment or psychiatric evaluation.
-While both are conducted by psychologists, they involve different procedures and are conducted by psychologists with different areas of expertise.
+It is important to note that neuropsychological assessment is highly specialized and is different from psychological assessment or psychiatric evaluation.
+They involve different procedures, are conducted by psychologists with different areas of expertise and are used for different purposes.